audeering/ser-tests/docs/method-tests.rst

 `Spearman's rank correlation coefficient`_ (**Spearmans Rho**), which ranges from 0 to 1.

-The tests
-**Precision Bottom 25%**
-and **Precision Top 25%**
-focus on getting the upper and lower quantiles of the ranking correct.
-They show the precision
-for having the correct speakers in the respective quantile.

-The test
-**Top Bottom Confusions**
-checks how many confusions we have between both quantiles.
-The value ranges from 0 to 1,
-whereas a value of 0.2
-would indicate
-that 20% of speakers
-are wrongly placed in one
-of the two quantiles.

 .. csv-table:: Overview of tests and thresholds for arousal
     :header-rows: 1